amacduff/hello-world/README.md

 Howdy!

 My name is Alex.
-I'm a designer person living in Austin, Texas.
+I'm a designer person.
 I like watching old movies and reading comic books.
+I like eating tacos and drinking coffee.
 I also like making stuff.